isaiahpettingill/wasm96-v-sdk/README.md

 - WAV playback is implemented using the hound library for decoding and mixing.
 - QOA playback is implemented using the qoaudio library for decoding and mixing.
 - XM playback is implemented using the xmrsplayer library for decoding and mixing.
-- SDKs.md contains information about planned multi-language SDKs for an older ABI version and may not reflect the current state.